-To improve the knowledge and facilitate the discovery of new applications of CyberPsychology and CyberTherapy, CYPSY 25 organizes on Sunday June 13th, different three-hour practical workshops.
+To improve the knowledge and facilitate the discovery of new applications of CyberPsychology and CyberTherapy, CYPSY 25 organizes on Sunday September 12th, different three-hour online practical workshops.
 They require a separate registration.
-Each one costs 80 Euro for conference participants, 160 euro for non-conference participants.
+Each one costs 50 Euro for conference participants, 100 euro for non-conference participants.
+Workshops may be cancelled if we do not reach a minimum number of participants.

 - Designing Positive Technologies